Filiprogrammer/AlphabotSZUCar/docs/wifi_ble_communication_protocol.md

 # 1. WiFi – bit based protocol

+All byte sequences (int16, int64...) correspond to the "little-endian" standard.

 ## 1.1.
 Packet header

 The packet header consists of 1 byte.
 All following bytes are the payload of the packet.